CyberFlameGO/svnpython/Doc/library/urllib.rst

    a server somewhere on the network.
 If the connection cannot be made the :exc:`IOError` exception is raised.
 If all went well, a file-like object is returned.
-This supports the following methods: :meth:`read`, :meth:`readline`, :meth:`readlines`, :meth:`fileno`, :meth:`close`, :meth:`info`, :meth:`getcode` and :meth:`geturl`.
+This supports the following methods: :meth:`read`, :meth:`readline`, :meth:`readlines`, :meth:`fileno`, :meth:`close`, :meth:`info` and :meth:`geturl`.
 It also has proper support for the :term:`iterator` protocol.
 One
    caveat: the :meth:`read` method, if the size argument is omitted or negative, may not read until the end of the data stream; there is no good way to determine that the entire stream from a socket has been read in the general case.

-   Except for the :meth:`info`, :meth:`getcode` and :meth:`geturl` methods,
-   these methods have the same interface as for file objects --- see section :ref:`bltin-file-objects` in this manual.
+   Except for the :meth:`info` and :meth:`geturl` methods, these methods have the same interface as for file objects --- see section :ref:`bltin-file-objects` in this manual.
 (It is not a built-in file object, however, so it can't be used at those few places where a true built-in file object is required.)

    .. index:: module: mimetools

-   The :meth:`info` method returns an instance of the class :class:`httplib.HTTPMessage` containing meta-information associated with the URL.
+   The :meth:`info` method returns an instance of the class :class:`mimetools.Message` containing meta-information associated with the URL.
 When the method is HTTP, these headers are those returned by the server at the head of the retrieved HTML page (including Content-Length and Content-Type).
 When the method is FTP, a Content-Length header will be